 In order to allow e.g. a DAA component to sort and identify which UA each data message has originated from, the receiver components must add, to the MAVLink message, either the MAC address or the ID number associated with the UA that originated the data message, before sending it on the internal UAS MAVLink network.
 This information must be added in the

 The serial/ID is copied directly from the

 uas_id field with NULLs in the unused portion.
 The MAC address must be entered in ASCII format with NULLs in the unused portion.
 Any separation characters must be removed.
 E.g. "30-65-EC-6F-C4-58" or "30:65:EC:6F:C4:58" must be represented as the ASCII string "3065EC6FC458".
 When not used for the above purpose, the

-id_or_mac field should be filled with zeroes.
+id_or_mac field must be filled with NULLs.

 The system/component listening to the MAVLink messages must be aware that it is possible to receive drone ID data from the same UA via multiple receive paths (e.g. Wi-Fi and internet).
 Filtering and merging of the data (and possible deletion of duplicates) will be needed and it must keep track of both a possible MAC address and the serial/ID of the other UAs.
 Additional filtering and sorting based on the timestamp in the Location message can also be needed in order to generate a consistent flight path for the other UAs.